Know your rights

 For more information on buying your Bolton at Home property through the 'Right to Buy' or 'Right to Acquire' schemes, please phone our Home Ownership Team on 01204 328000 or email: homeownership@boltonathome.org.uk.

-Your rights and responsibilities will be outlined in your Tenancy Agreement.
+You can find more specific information on your rights and responsibilities in your Tenancy Agreement.
 It will detail things like rent and service charges, repairs, and acceptable behaviour.
-A summary of your rights are:

 Social housing providers are regulated by the Regulator of Social Housing, which ensures social housing providers are financially stable, well-managed, and meet these obligations.
 For more information on the Regulator of Social Housing, please tap here (opens in a new tab).